tiptoppress/category-posts-widget/README.md

 * Version 3.0 or later version uses WordPress 2.9's built in post thumbnail functionality.

 ## Frequently Asked Questions
+= How Category Posts Widget work with SiteOrigin Page Builder = Please add the widget with shortcode [catposts] inside a editor widget which is placed to a SiteOrigin Page Builder row.
+We also create a YouTube video: [How Category Posts Widget work with SiteOrigin Page Builder](http://tiptoppress.com/how-category-posts-widget-work-with-siteorigin-page-builder/)

 = Thumb and Title not able to float left =
 Check the option in the Thumbnails panels > "Show thumbnails above text".
 Then add this custom CSS: